studerw/td-ameritrade-client/README.md

 * [Javadoc API](http://td-ameritrade-client.studerw.com.s3-website-us-east-1.amazonaws.com/)
 * [How-To](https://github.com/studerw/td-ameritrade-client/wiki/how-to) on the Wiki.

-I'm happy to collaborate contractually or OSS with other devs.
+I'm happy to collaborate contractually or OSS with other developers.

 ## Required TDA Properties

-The client only requires a TDA Client ID and current OAuth Refresh Token.
+The client only requires a TDA client ID and current OAuth refresh token.
 The refresh token expires every 90 days.
 See the [Getting Started](https://developer.tdameritrade.com/content/getting-started) and [Simple Auth for Local Apps](https://developer.tdameritrade.com/content/simple-auth-local-apps) for help.

 ## Build